 - Store excess sugar in the muscle as glycogen

-The amount of IGF being produced is about 100 times than that of insulin in terms of work output, which means that liver does most of the work in maintaining the blood glucose levels.
-So if you increase the workload of the liver by 20%, it will result in a reduction of workload on the pancreas by 80%.
+The amount of IGF being produced is about 100 times that of insulin in terms of work output, which means that the liver does most of the work in maintaining blood glucose levels.
+So if you increase the workload of the liver by 20%, it will result in a reduction of the workload on the pancreas by 80%.

 The growth hormone – GH is a major trigger in producing IGF.
-This growth hormone helps in burning fat, prevents aging and also prevents proteins from breaking down for energy.
+This growth hormone helps in burning fat, prevents aging, and also prevents proteins from breaking down for energy.
 As you grow old the production of GH is gradually lowered.
-To keep GH high you need to focus on two key areas – high interval training and sleep 7 to 8 hours.
+To keep GH high you need to focus on two key areas – high interval training and sleeping 7 to 8 hours.

 Vegetables to Your Rescue

 To increase the workload on the liver you need to keep it healthy and the way to a healthy liver is by eating enough vegetables.

 In order to store sugar as glycogen, you need potassium (daily 4700 mg).
 So with low potassium levels in the body, the person will store the sugar as fat and start craving sugar which will make you feel more hungry.

 In order to get 4700 mg of potassium, you need to consume up to 7 cups of vegetables, not 2 or 3.
 Keep that in mind.

 So what does an average diabetes medication do?
 They work on the receptors in the cell.
 Each cell has something like 200,000 receptors.
 They force the receptors to take in sugar which results in lowering the blood glucose levels.
 The problem is that even if your blood glucose levels are low, the medicine will make it go further down which will force you to take in some sugar resulting in an insulin spike.